-At Extreme Smile Makeover in San Diego California, Dr. Ali Shojania provides Gum Disease Prevention and Deep Cleaning for patients.
+At Extreme Smile Makeover in San Diego California, Dr. Shojania provides Gum Disease Prevention and Deep Cleaning for patients.
 There are a variety of treatments for gum disease depending on the stage of disease, how you may have responded to earlier treatments, and your overall health.

 Treatments range from nonsurgical therapies that control bacterial growth to surgery to restore supportive tissues.